 Advancing Care Information to Overhaul MU, Why?

 The CMS came to the conclusion that many providers had already reached: Meaningful Use was near-impossible to accomplish because of the extensive requirements, and how fast providers had to transition to an EHR.
-ACI was created to overhaul Meaningful Use into a system providers can manage.
+ACI was created to overhaul Meaningful Use into a system provider can manage.
 The inclusion of the ACI is focused on three goals:

 - Improved interoperability and the ability of physicians and patients to easily move and receive information from other physician’s systems;